burrowsdt/burrowsdt.github.io/index.md

 **Session III: Stylometry and Stylo - [Code/Data]()**

 In Session III, we learned about stylometry and played with author attribution using the `stylo` package.
 The team that put `stylo` together has provided a variety of helpful documentation and descriptive material.
 Check out the [Usage section of their github repository](https://github.com/computationalstylistics/stylo#usage) for a good list of materials at different skill levels.
 You can browse the [Computational Stylistics Group website](https://computationalstylistics.github.io) for even more reading from the same team, including information about the ["rolling" functions](https://sites.google.com/site/computationalstylistics/projects/testing-rolling-stylometry).
-For a thorough examination of distance measurement in relation to stylometry, see "Understanding and explaining Delta measures for authorship attribution"(https://doi.org/10.1093/llc/fqx023) in *Digital Scholarship in the Humanities*, Vol. 32, Issue supplement 2.
+For a thorough examination of distance measurement in relation to stylometry, see ["Understanding and explaining Delta measures for authorship attribution"](https://doi.org/10.1093/llc/fqx023) in *Digital Scholarship in the Humanities*.
 Finally, [this video about Principal Components Analysis](https://www.youtube.com/watch?v=jZ532ucT6Ik) may help demystify that particular type of analysis.

 A tutorial at the [Programming Historian](https://programminghistorian.org/en/lessons/introduction-to-stylometry-with-python) walks you through doing similar tasks with Python.
 It also discusses the Federalist Papers in some detail.